ElementsProject/elements/doc/elements-tx-format.md

 This document describes the format used to serialize Elements transactions.
 Once a transaction has been converted into this raw, serialized form, it can be broadcast across the network.

-This document assumes some familiarity with Bitcoin and Elements (UTXOs, [Script](https://en.bitcoin.it/wiki/Script), assets, pegins, etc.).
+This document assumes some familiarity with Bitcoin and Elements (UTXOs, [Script](https://en.bitcoin.it/wiki/Script), assets, peg-ins, etc.).
 For more information on those, please refer to the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) and the [Elements Code Tutorial](https://elementsproject.org/elements-code-tutorial/overview).

 ### Data Types